bivex/bivex.copyright-notice-0.1.0/README.md

 ### Additional Features
 - `copyright-notice.autoRemoveEmojis`: Whether to automatically remove all emojis from files when they are saved (default: false).

+### Profile Configuration
+- `copyright-notice.profiles`: Array of copyright profiles with different templates and settings
+- `copyright-notice.activeProfile`: Name of the currently active copyright profile (default: "Open Source")

 ## Example Settings